Mini Globe Race

 The Mini Globe Race is a single-handed round-the-world yacht race contested in Class Globe 5.80 yachts.
-The first edition of the Mini Globe Race is expected to commence in late 2024.
-The proposed course is westward, starting and finishing in Europe, transiting Panama Canal and rounding the Cape of Good Hope.
+The first edition of the Mini Globe Race is expected to commence in late 2025.
+The proposed course is westward, starting and finishing in the Caribbean, transiting Panama Canal and rounding the Cape of Good Hope.
 The race is expected to cover more than 26,000 miles and take 400 days to complete.
-Final course is not yet determined.
+The final course is not yet determined.

 The Class Globe 5.80 yacht is designed as an affordable, round-the-world capable single-handed yacht that ships readily inside a standard 20' shipping container.
 Yacht plans have sold to more than 23 countries, and construction is underway around the world.
+The race is limited to 30 entrants and is expected to take around one year to complete.